10+ is targeted at both vocational and upper secondary education, e.g: STX, HHX, HTX and EUX.

 Architect Technology & Design

-Our goal for the course is to learn about design, architecture, how to draw by hand, how to draw in different programs (CAD and BIM), how to make plans and how to solve technical nodes (roof, wall, foundation).
+Our goal is to learn about architecture, design and engineering: how to draw by hand, how to draw in different programmes, how to make plans and how to solve technical knots (e.g. roof, wall, foundation).

-In our lessons, we have to achieve our goals by passing:
+In our lessons, we need to achieve our goals by getting through:

-1. Design Phase: learn about design, hand draw sketches and ideas, build a conceptual model, draw a 3D Skits Up Model, Reproductions, Video Walk Through
+1. Design phase: learn about design, hand-draw sketches and ideas, create a conceptual model, draw a 3D sketch-up model, video walkthrough.

-2. Design development: learn about technical architecture (how to construct a wall, floor, roof, ...), learn how to draw in different programs (Revit, AutoCad), draw floor plans, sections, elevations
+2. Design development: learn about technical architecture (how to construct a wall, floor, roof, ...), learn to draw in different programmes (Revit, ...), draw floor plans, sections, etc.

-3. Technical design: learn to plan/loosen intersections (e.g. how the wall is connected to the roof), create a full 3D model and plans with relevant annotations for the construction phase
+3. Technical design: learn how to plan/solve connections (e.g. how to connect the wall to the roof), create a complete 3D model.

-4. Possibly.
-Visit architectural firms, universities, production sites, construction sites and learn about the different stages and jobs involved in the construction industry.
+In addition, there are opportunities to visit architectural offices, universities, construction sites and get to know the different phases and professions in the construction industry.

 Art & Design